-In addition to reducing the risk for neural tube defects and other congenital anomalies, healthy maternal folate levels in mid-pregnancy is associated with a decreased risk of lower respiratory tract infections and atopic dermatitis in early childhood (Kim et al., 2015).
+In addition to reducing the risk for neural tube defects and other congenital anomalies, healthy maternal folate levels in mid-pregnancy are associated with a decreased risk of lower respiratory tract infections and atopic dermatitis in early childhood (Kim et al., 2015).
 However, folic acid supplementation may not be as safe as supplementing with the active form of vitamin B9, 5-methyltetrahydrofolate.
 Synthetic folic acid has been linked to leaving circulating residues in the maternal blood and in fetal cord blood (Choi, Yates, Veysey, Heo, & Lucock, 2014), which can increase colon cancer risk..
 Synthetic folic acid is more difficult to metabolize than the active form, 5-methyltetrahydrofolate.

 Fetal memory can be negatively affected by maternal iron deficiency.
-Supplementing with iron and choline can prevent or improve the memory deficits (Kennedy et al., 2014).
+Supplementing with iron and choline can prevent or improve memory deficits (Kennedy et al., 2014).
 Prenatal iron is ideally supplemented based on maternal levels.
 Levels at or below 70 μg/L require some degree of supplementation (Millman, 2011).

-Women who took selenium supplements showed decreased risk of postpartum depression on the Edinburgh Postnatal Depression Scale (EPDS) (Leung et al., 2013).
-Additionally, women who were thyroid peroxidase antibody positive who were given 200 mg/ day of selenium supplements had significantly lower rates of hypothyroidism postpartum as compared with the control group who received a placebo (28.6 vs. 48.6%, P<0.01; and 11.7 vs. 20.3%, P<0.01) (Negro et al., 2007).
+Women who took selenium supplements showed a decreased risk of postpartum depression on the Edinburgh Postnatal Depression Scale (EPDS) (Leung et al., 2013).
+Additionally, women who were thyroid peroxidase antibody-positive who were given 200 mg/ day of selenium supplements had significantly lower rates of hypothyroidism postpartum as compared with the control group who received a placebo (28.6 vs. 48.6%, P<0.01; and 11.7 vs. 20.3%, P<0.01) (Negro et al., 2007).

 Adding 15 mg of zinc to prenatal vitamins, improved zinc status both for mothers and their infants, but in most it was still lower than recommended values for well-nourished populations (Caulfield, Zavaleta, & Figueroa, 1999).